 On our last day, we visited Nami Island in Gangwon-do.
 It is a half-moon-shaped Island that resulted from the construction of Cheongpyeong Dam.
 This is the place where known Korean Dramas were shot, like Winter Sonata.
 We traveled for more than an hour to get here by train and by bus.
 The tickets represent as Visas, that we as a visitor of different nations will be a citizen of the Republic of Naminara.
 Nami Island is a nature park, where families, friends, and tourists will be relaxed and be one with nature.
 The place is very picturesque because of the different colors of the leaves.
 This is my first time experiencing Autumn and it was unforgettable.

 Myeondong is one of the shopping districts in Seoul.
 From clothes, and foods to beauty products.
 I’m not into shopping, but what I enjoyed most were the different street foods present there.
 Street foods like crepes, Gyerang Bbang and Donkas.
 I was surprised by the abundance of stores of Tonymoly, Innisfree, The Face Shop, and many more.
 There’s one at every corner.
 XD

 Our SK trip ended so soon.
 5-6 days were not enough to experience a country that is at the top of my list.
 There are a lot of places that we’ve missed that I really wanted to visit.
 Places like the Bukchon Hanok Village and Gwanghwamun Gate.
 But, all in all, it was a wonderful experience.
 I’ve learned many things, from traditions to culture.
-I was amazed at how a war-torn country was able to bring itself up in becoming a highly industrialized country.
+I was amazed at how a war-torn country was able to bring itself up to become a highly industrialized country.
 It was not a problem for them because they are very innovative, creative, and disciplined.
 There were a lot of things, that I’ve seen and experienced there, that changed my perspective.
 Hopefully, I can visit South Korea again someday to see its beauty and experience it more and better.